 High Blood Pressure and Dementia:

-But the authors of a new analysis published in JAMA Internal Medicine (Dec.
+But the authors of an analysis published in JAMA Internal Medicine (Dec.
 13, 2021) point out that in late life:

 “…this association disappears, with few studies finding associations with increased risk and most studies reporting neutral or even decreased risks associated with hypertension.”